Our website uses cookies for statistical purposes.

 Residency in Portugal

 Individuals who have been living for five uninterrupted years in Lisbon or another city can obtain permanent residency in Portugal, provided that they satisfy all of the ongoing conditions.
 Moving to Portugal is an attractive option for many EU and non-EU nationals and the formal procedures for working and living in the country are fairly easy.
 One of our immigration lawyers in Portugal can offer legal advice and assistance.
-We are at your service if you want to apply for Portuguese residency in 2023.
+We are at your service if you want to apply for a residence permit in Portugal in 2024.

 Residency requirements in Portugal